guotong1988/guotong1988.github.io/core_research/_posts/2022-08-01-relabel-by-pattern.md

 In this paper, we solve the problem of the low accuracy under human evaluation after we achieve good accuracy of dev dataset.
 We propose the pipeline: First, we find the badcase in the prediction data and summarize the right knowledge for human labeling.
 Second, we summarize the pattern from prediction badcase data and re-label the training data which match the pattern.
 Loop this pipeline means we inject the right knowledge/rule to the deep model by re-label the training data retrieved by pattern from badcase prediction data.
 The experiment results verify our idea.

 Our idea can apply to a broad set of deep learning industry applications.
-For future optimization directions, we believe that expanding the "coverage" of the dataset on the basis of achieving 100% accuracy on the training dataset can lead to better deep learning models.
+For future optimization directions, we believe that expanding the 'coverage' of the dataset on the basis of achieving 100% accuracy on the training dataset can lead to better deep learning models.

 ### References